scds/intro-twine/lessons/lesson2.md

 ---
 layout: default
-title: Lesson 2 - Lesson Name
+title: Lesson 2 - Customizing the Appearance of Text on Twine
 nav_order: 2
 parent: Lessons
 ---

 {: .no_toc}
-# Lesson 2 - Lesson Name
+# Lesson 2 - Customizing the Appearance of Text on Twine

 A small description about the lesson.